Sales Cloud 360 and Slack open up new ways to sell, helping your sales team to sell faster: driving growth now, and in the future.

 How: Let’s say a buyer has a question about implementation time.
 Instead of playing a game of email tennis with a bunch of different stakeholders — an asynchronous way of communicating that eats up time — you can loop in the right technical expert in Slack within minutes.
 Need someone who can provide more detailed answers on use cases?
 Tag a product expert.
 Just needing to strengthen rapport?
 Tag an executive sponsor.
 No “just circling back on my previous email” required.

 What: Before a rep’s first day, invite them to join a #new-hire Slack channel where they can use the chat for all onboarding questions instead of email.
-If your company is large, you can even create different Slack channels for cohorts onboarding on different dates (e.g. #new-hire-July2021).
+If your company is large, you can even create different Slack channels for cohorts onboarding on different dates (e.g. #new-hire-November2021).
 Ask them to write a brief introduction and get acquainted with other newbies.
 Most importantly, provide all onboarding info in this channel.
 Need day one materials?
 Want an onboarding buddy?
 Don’t know how to enroll in benefits?
-Everything can be found here.
+Another benefit is new reps can see the entire history of an account in one place.
+All conversations, decisions and documents are available, not locked away in their predecessor’s inbox.
+Everything can be found in Slack.

 Why: Imagine you’re a sales development representative (SDR).
-It’s your first day on the job and you’re just getting your feet wet.
+It’s your first day on the job and you’re just getting started.
 The onboarding process is spread across documents on different platforms, resources in different inboxes, and known only to specific people.
 In short, it’s siloed and utterly overwhelming.
 With a single workspace for all onboarding materials, you can ramp up people faster.
-Not to mention that creating a channel for new hires gives everyone the benefit of seeing other people’s questions and saves HR teams the extra workload of answering repeat questions.
+Not to mention that creating a channel for new hires gives everyone the benefit of seeing other people’s questions and saves HR teams the extra workload of answering repeat queries.

-Once new reps are up to speed and ready to venture out onto the virtual sales floor, they’ll find everything they need to do their jobs within Slack.
-They’ll also have visibility into historical account activity, aka they’ll know what they’re walking into when they inherit accounts.
-You can even use a CRM integration to sync sales data so reps no longer have to switch back and forth between systems.
+Once new salespeople are up to speed and ready to venture out onto the virtual sales floor, they’ll find everything they need to do their jobs within Slack.
+They’ll also have visibility into historical account activity, so they’ll know what they’re walking into when they inherit accounts.
+You can even use a customer relationship management (CRM) integration to sync sales data.
+That way, salespeople no longer have to switch back and forth between systems.

 This makes early training a cinch.
 The threat of the productivity-killing “frankenstack,” where various project systems are haphazardly sewn together, is eliminated.
 Slack alerts can help you prioritise the right deals as you prep for meetings by providing insights from Sales Cloud.
 The less time you spend digging for information, the quicker you can land your very first sale.
 Companies with a Slack integration had a 15% faster sales cycle on average and 13% more deals closed.

-How: Slack can optimise and, frankly, humanise the employee experience, leading to less turnover and better-prepared sellers.
-New reps can learn how to be successful based on others’ wins, benefitting from peer-to-peer learning.
-They’ll also build rapport with their fellow teammates, establishing a company culture even virtually.
+How: Slack can optimise and, frankly, humanise the employee experience, leading to less turnover and more well-prepared sellers.
+New team members can learn how to be successful based on others’ wins, benefitting from peer-to-peer learning.
+They’ll also build rapport with their teammates, establishing a company culture even virtually.
+“What’s great about Slack channels is, you have context for every message, and messages don’t get lost.
+That allows us to come up with solutions to problems faster and train people and figure out what’s really going on,” says Holmes.

-Why: No person is an island and no rep closes a deal on their own.
+Why: Selling is a team sport – no rep closes a deal on their own.
 If a seller is facing a hurdle and they’re not able to pull in the right person quickly, it negatively impacts credibility, delays decision-making, and ultimately slows down the sales cycle.
 When teams are able to move as a unit, revenue grows.

-When you really drill down, Slack is a bridge builder.
+Slack is a bridge builder.
 It closes the gaps between sellers and buyers, sellers and marketers, and sellers and other sellers.
-Slack helps to transform a CRM from just the place where you keep information to the place where you engage, learn, and ultimately win.
-On virtual sales floors where reps are moving with ever-increasing agility, Slack positions teams to drive growth from anywhere.
+Slack helps to transform a CRM system from just the place where you keep information to the place where you engage, learn, and ultimately win.
+On virtual sales floors where salespeople are moving with ever-increasing agility, Slack positions teams to drive growth from anywhere.